Emancipation Proclamation: Drafting and issuance of the Proclamation

 Initially, the Emancipation Proclamation effectively freed only a small percentage of the slaves, namely those who were behind Union lines in areas not exempted.
 Most slaves were still behind Confederate lines or in exempted Union-occupied areas.
 Secretary of State William H. Seward commented, "We show our sympathy with slavery by emancipating slaves where we cannot reach them and holding them in bondage where we can set them free."
 Had any slave state ended its secession attempt before January 1, 1863, it could have kept slavery, at least temporarily.
 The Proclamation freed the slaves only in areas of the South that were still in rebellion on January 1, 1863.
 But as the Union army advanced into the South, slaves fled to behind its lines, and "[s]hortly after issuing the Emancipation Proclamation, the Lincoln administration lifted the ban on enticing slaves into Union lines."
 These events contributed to the destruction of slavery.

 The Emancipation Proclamation also allowed for the enrollment of freed slaves into the United States military.
 During the war nearly 200,000 black men, most of them ex-slaves, joined the Union Army.
 Their contributions were significant in winning the war.
 The Confederacy did not allow slaves in their army as soldiers until the last month before its defeat.

 Though the counties of Virginia that were soon to form West Virginia were specifically exempted from the Proclamation (Jefferson County being the only exception), a condition of the state's admittance to the Union was that its constitution provide for the gradual abolition of slavery (an immediate emancipation of all slaves was also adopted there in early 1865).
 Slaves in the border states of Maryland and Missouri were also emancipated by separate state action before the Civil War ended.
 In Maryland, a new state constitution abolishing slavery in the state went into effect on November 1, 1864.
-The Union-occupied counties of eastern Virginia and parishes of Louisiana, which had been exempted from the Proclamation, both adopted state constitutions that abolished slavery in April 1864.
+The Union-occupied counties of eastern Virginia and the allegedly pro-Union parishes of Louisiana, which had been exempted from the Proclamation, both adopted state constitutions that abolished slavery in April 1864.
 In early 1865, Tennessee adopted an amendment to its constitution prohibiting slavery.